 Parents now fund more than a quarter of house purchases as young people and first time buyers struggle increasingly to get on the housing ladder.

 The so-called 'bank of mum and dad' is where parents provide the money to allow first time buyer to get on the property market.
-The system has become the equivalent of the ninth-biggest mortgage lender in the UK, lending more than £6.5 billion this year, according to research from Legal and General.
+The system has become the equivalent of the ninth-biggest mortgage lender in the UK, lending nearly £6 billion this year, according to research from Legal and General.

 The majority of people will go down the route of a gifted deposit where the buyers' mum and dad will give a certain deposit as a gift.
 However, there are other ways in which the parents' donation can actually keep on earning interest for them.

 A deposit can initially be gifted to provide a minimum of 10% of the property's price as security.
 The deposit will then be invested by their lender and the interest will be added to the amount of gifted deposit.
 The donor will eventually receive their money back with interest as long as the mortgage repayments are kept up.

 As Independent Mortgages Advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
 Pop in for a no obligation chat with myself or another member of the team at our Edinburgh Information Centre or give us a call on 0131 253 2920.